derekTurner/IT-docs-23/Block_4/section_3/express3_dev.md

 In a similar way any HTTP requests which come in to '/users' such as '/users/fred' or '/users/jane' will be served by the routes described in **route/users.js**

-users.js does not render a page into the response, but simply sends a text message.
+users.js does not render a page into the response, but simply sends a place saver text message.

 ```javascript
 var express = require("express");